 Classical History (Grades 6-8) - Laura Coker Garcia - Using the popular series, Story of the World, students will explore history from the beginning of time to the present day over a four-year period.
-Students coming from the Elementary Classical School will transition nicely into this course as they continue covering history in the same order as the Classical School.
-This year, students will cover Year 2, the Middle Ages.
-Students will explore history through a variety of activities including projects, games, art, and other fun activities in the yearlong course (24 weeks).
-Textbooks: Textbooks: Story Of the World 2 and Story of the World 2 Activity Book (available at HEP Bookstore).
-Mrs. Titus (English) and Mrs. Coker-Garcia (History) will recommend students from English 7 and Classical History for either JTT or English.
-These students will have first choice for JTT 8 and may also join JTT 9 if going into 9th grade.
-Time: Tuesdays; 1-2:30 pm.

-Dates: Fall 8/30-11/15/22 and Spring: 1/17-4/11/23 Cost: \$650; 8/1 - \$675
+Students coming from the Elementary Classical School will transition nicely into this course as we cover history in the same order as the Classical School.
+This year, students will study Year 3, Early Modern Age.
+Students will learn note-taking from texts and lectures and practice summarizing as they explore history through a variety of activities including projects, simulations, games, art, and other fun activities in the yearlong course (28 weeks) Time: Tuesdays; 1-2:30 pm.
+Dates: 8/29-12/5 and 1/9-4/16/24 Cost: \$750; after 7/4 - \$775